 Elliott G. Smith, Ph.D., is a developmental psychologist with methodological expertise in experimental psychology and statistical analysis and content specialization in child maltreatment and child welfare.
-He is a Research Associate at Cornell University within the Bronfenbrenner Center for Translational Research where he serves as Statistician and CARE Data Specialist for the Residential Child Care Project.
-In his research, Smith evaluates the evidence for the effectiveness of the CARE program model.
-His implementation efforts center around providing quantitative data back to practice professionals in ways that is approachable, motivating, and actionable.
-His published research has appeared in numerous journals, including Child Welfare, Developmental Psychology, Journal of the American Medical Association, Pediatrics, and Prevention Science.
+He is a Research Associate within the Bronfenbrenner Center for Translational Research where he serves as the statistician for the Residential Child Care Project.
+In his research, Smith is focused on evaluation of program effectiveness and the science of practice improvement.
+Specific interests include feedback through data visualization, the role of administrative data in understanding the residential milieu, and statistical analyses of multi-level data in efficacy and effectiveness trials.
+His published research has appeared in numerous journals, including Children and Youth Services Review, Developmental Psychology, JAMA, Pediatrics, and Prevention Science.

 1991, MS, Experimental Psychology, Villanova University